david-v/plaza-mayor/README.md

 *19 Feb*

 For now I've managed to move the DB connection to a Singleton.
-With 'spring' handling the Front Controller, the start point to my requests is the Controller actions themselves, so I had to use the "magic" of [ @Autowired JdbcTemplate jdbcTemplate; ] which I hate.
+With Spring handling the Front Controller, the start point to my requests is the Controller actions themselves, so I had to use the "magic" of [ @Autowired JdbcTemplate jdbcTemplate; ] which I hate.

 I just don't like annotations at this point, coming from PHP where I know what my app does from the first line of index.php to the very end of a request, there's too much XML and hidden configuration that Spring handles for you.
 I want to avoid it when possible (for now).

 *20 Feb*

 Okay I got the basics now, time to start using an IDE!
-I installed the popular Eclipse, and the project wouldn't even build as Maven, it seems like Gradle is smarter from the command line: my packages were all wrong and still run, that's how smart it is.
+I installed the popular Eclipse, and the project wouldn't even build with Maven.
+It seems like Gradle is smarter from the command line: my packages were all wrong and still run, that's how smart it is.
 No longer the case when trying to run Maven from Eclipse.
-I got the dependencies all sorted and finally it's up and running again.
-Debugger listening.
+I got the dependencies all sorted and finally it's up and running again, and with the **debugger listening**.
 I do not entirely like Eclipse though, it feels... old.
 PHPStorm is much nicer

 *21 Feb*

 I got rid of Eclipse, I couldn't stand its white blackground colour.
-I've installed Intellij (from JetBrains like PHPStorm and Webstorm, which I've used A LOT) and it feels so much natural, as they share interface and keyboard shortcuts.
+I've installed **Intellij -from JetBrains**, like PHPStorm and Webstorm, which I've used A LOT.
+It feels so natural, as they share interface and keyboard shortcuts.
 NOW I feel that I could properly start coding in Java.
 I've moved the entire project to a more Spring-y way of doing it, following the PetClinic guide from Spring.

 *22 Feb*

-Python script to scrape Wikipedia for data about all towns and regions in Spain.
+Okay now that my IDE is sorted, I feel that I can start properly coding at last!
+I've written a **Python script to scrape Wikipedia** for data about all towns and regions in Spain.
 Connect it to MySQL, compared data with the official source from INE (Instituto Nacional de Estadistica) website.

 *23 Feb*

-All 3 adapters for the model repositories up and running.
-Hibernate is actually pretty nice, comparing the code written for 'SpringDataJpa', 'Jpa' and 'Jdbc' I can see why someone would want to use it.
+All 3 adapters ['Jdbc', 'Jpa', 'SpringDataJpa'] up and running.
+I started with Jdbc, doing it the hard way to learn.
+Just the way I like.
+Then moved onto Hibernate, which is actually pretty nice.
 It feels sooo much like Doctrine.
+With Intellij I can just Alt+Spacebar and see what Annotations do anyways, so it doesn't seem "black magic" anymore.

 Also, just noticed that my town **Segura de los Baños** happened to be id. **6666** of all towns in Spain scraped with my Python script.
 HOW COOL IS THAT.